JuiceMitApfelnDrin/CodinCod/README.md

-# We are cloning CodinGame KEKW
+# We are creating GameCodin KEKW